matplotlib/matplotlib/doc/users/usetex.rst

 In order to produce encapsulated postscript files that can be embedded in a new LaTeX document, the default behavior of matplotlib is to distill the output, which removes some postscript operators used by LaTeX that are illegal in an eps file.
-This step produces fonts which may be unacceptable to some users.
-One workaround is to to set ``ps.distiller.res`` to a higher value (perhaps 6000) in your rc settings.
+This step produces results which may be unacceptable to some users, because the text is coarsely rasterized and converted to bitmaps, which are not scalable like standard postscript, and the text is not searchable.
+One workaround is to to set ``ps.distiller.res`` to a higher value (perhaps 6000) in your rc settings, which will produce larger files but may look better and scale reasonably.
 A better workaround, which requires Poppler_ or Xpdf_, can be activated by changing the ``ps.usedistiller`` rc setting to ``xpdf``.
-This alternative produces postscript with text that can be edited in Adobe Illustrator, and searched text in pdf documents.
+This alternative produces postscript without rasterizing text, so it scales properly, can be edited in Adobe Illustrator, and searched text in pdf documents.

 .. _usetex-hangups:

 Possible hangups
 ================

-* On Windows, the PATH environment variable may need to be modified to find the latex, dvipng and ghostscript executables.
-This is done by going to the control panel, selecting the "system" icon, selecting the "advanced" tab, and clicking the "environment variables" button (and people think Linux is complicated.
-Sheesh.)
-Select the PATH variable, and add the appropriate directories.
+* On Windows, the :envvar:`PATH` environment variable may need to be modified to include the directories containing the latex, dvipng and ghostscript executables.
+See :ref:`environment-variables` and :ref:`setting-windows-environment-variables` for details.

-* Using MiKTeX with Computer Modern fonts, if you get odd -Agg and PNG results, go to MiKTeX/Options and update your format files
+* Using MiKTeX with Computer Modern fonts, if you get odd \*Agg and PNG results, go to MiKTeX/Options and update your format files

 * The fonts look terrible on screen.
-You are probably running Mac OS, and there is some funny business with dvipng on the mac.
-Set text.dvipnghack : True in your matplotlibrc file.
+You are probably running Mac OS, and there is some funny business with older versions of dvipng on the mac.
+Set ``text.dvipnghack : True`` in your matplotlibrc file.

 * On Ubuntu and Gentoo, the base texlive install does not ship with the type1cm package.
 You may need to install some of the extra packages to get all the goodies that come bundled with other latex distributions.

-* Some progress has been made so Matplotlib uses the dvi files directly for text layout.
+* Some progress has been made so matplotlib uses the dvi files directly for text layout.
 This allows latex to be used for text layout with the pdf and svg backends, as well as the \*Agg and PS backends.
 In the future, a latex installation may be the only